pretix/pretix/doc/api/resources/item_variations.rst

 description                           multi-lingual string       A public description of the variation.
 May contain
-                                                                 Markdown syntax or can be ``null``. position                              integer                    An integer, used for sorting require_approval                      boolean                    If ``true``, orders with this variation will need to be approved by the event organizer before they can be paid.
+                                                                 Markdown syntax or can be ``null``. position                              integer                    An integer, used for sorting checkin_attention                     boolean                    If ``true``, the check-in app should show a warning that this ticket requires special attention if such a variation is being scanned. require_approval                      boolean                    If ``true``, orders with this variation will need to be approved by the event organizer before they can be paid.